-Vaccinations are the best option to developing immunity against the new coronavirus.
+Vaccinations are the best option to helping develope immunity against the new coronavirus.
 In addition, the hope is that people who've been exposed to COVID-19 also develop an immunity to it.
 When you have immunity, your body can recognize and fight off the virus.

 It's possible that people who've had COVID-19 can get sick again -- and maybe infect other people.
-There have been limited reports thus far of confirmed cases of re-infection.
+The incidents of re-infection have been relatively low.

 Because many people who have COVID-19 have mild or no symptoms, antibody tests may be the best way to find out how far the new coronavirus has spread.
 These blood tests can show who's been exposed to the virus and who hasn't.